-Manager Koch stated it's his understanding the documentation discussed at that meeting wasn't made available at the time of the meeting in violation of the Open Meeting Law.
-He said he makes note that this is not the first time he's brought this to the attention of the Committee.
+Manager Koch stated it is his understanding the documentation discussed at that meeting was not made available at the time of the meeting in violation of the Open Meeting Law.
+He said he makes note that this is not the first time he has brought this to the attention of the Committee.
 Manager Koch recommended the Committee comply with the Open Meeting Law going forward.
 Upon a roll call vote, the motion carried 4-1 as follows: